nicehash/sgminer-gm/roadmap.md

 + Integrate optimized kernels for JH, Luffa, Shavite.
 + Performance increases for various miners.
-+ Integrate control and finetuning for voltage control and memory control for GPUs.
++ Integrate control and finetuning for memory clocks for GPUs.
 + Add CPU mining

 ### March, 2017